 Shows

-Version 0.5 of Beat Link Trigger introduced a major new set of user interface features called the Show interface, developed in collaboration with Minnesota, which make it far easier to match tracks, and cause things to happen when particular beat ranges in those tracks are played.
+Version 0.5 of Beat Link Trigger introduced a major new set of user interface features called the Show interface, developed in collaboration with the former bass music producer Minnesota, which make it far easier to match tracks, and cause things to happen when particular beat ranges in those tracks are played.

 All of these things could be done before the Show interface (and several people put together quite sophisticated shows) using basic Triggers, but they involved writing a great many custom Expressions to match the tracks and watch for the right beats, and were very tedious to figure out, requiring lots of time hooked up to CDJs during the design process.